jaydeegbobeh/eng88/Cybersecuirty/README.md

 - DAC: Discretionary access control
 	- In DAC, each system object (file or data object) has an owner, and each initial object owner is the subject that causes its creation.
 Thus, an object's access policy is determined by its owner.
 - MAC: Mandatory access control
-	- Restricts the ability individual resource owners have to grant or deny access to resource objects in a file system
+	- Restricts the ability that individual resource owners have to grant or deny access to resource objects in a file system, method of limiting access to resources based on the sensitivity of the information that the resource contains and the authorization of the user to access information with that level of sensitivity.
 - RBAC: Role-based access control
 	- Organizations use RBAC to provide their employees w/ varying levels of access based on their roles and responsibilities (Accounting manager will have different privilege than a junior accountant)
 - ABAC: Attribute-based- access contol
-	-
+	- access decisions are made based on attributes (characteristics) about the subject or user making the access request, the resource being requested, what the user will do with the resource, and the environment (geolocation, network, etc.) or context of the of the request.
 - RBAC: Rule-based access control
+	- you’re focusing on the rules associated with the data’s access or restrictions.
+These rules may be parameters, such as allowing access only from certain IP addresses, denying access from certain IP addresses, or something more specific
 - TAC: Time-based access control
+	- Allow access based on a time period, during work hours 9am-5pm
 - The principle of least privilege
-	- Privilege escalation
+	- user is given the minimum levels of access – or permissions – needed to perform his/her job functions.
+- Privilege escalation: act of exploiting a bug, design flaw or configuration oversight in an operating system, or software application to gain elevated access to resources that are normally protected from an application or user

 ## AAA Framework

 - Authentication: users and admins must prove who they are (username and password, id card w/ magnet, certificate, ssh key)